ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/session/configuration/use-session-context-for-load-balancing.markdown

 {NOTE: }

-* The `LoadBalanceBehavior` convention determines whether the nodes topology used to handle client requests, can be chosen by a client session.
+* The `LoadBalanceBehavior` convention determines whether a client session is allowed to select the topology that would handle its requests.
-* When enabled, a session can select its handling topology by `tag`.
-  Client requests that use the same tag, are served by the same topology.
+  When enabled, a session can select a topology by `tag`.
+Client requests sent by sessions that use the same tag, are handled by the same topology.
-* Using pre-set topologies enables clients and administrators to load-balance requests as they please.
-E.g., frequent employee-related and product-related requests can be handled by an "**employees_top**" and a "**products_top**" topologies, respectively.
+* Clients and administrators can use tags to load-balance traffic, e.g. by using the topology tagged "users/1-A" for requests sent by this user.

 * In this page:
    * [LoadBalanceBehavior Options](../../../client-api/session/configuration/use-session-context-for-load-balancing#loadbalancebehavior-options)